Module scenariogeneration.xodr.links

 return False

-"""Adds a new link to the Junction
+"""Add a new connection to the junction.

 Parameters